david-chen0/OptionsTracker/README.md

 To start webpage/server(for now):
 On one terminal, do python backend/run.py
 On another, cd into frontend then do npm start
-Webpage will be at http://localhost:3000/
+Webpage will be at http://localhost:3000/, running npm start should autostart it though

 AFTER BUSINESS LOGIC IS MORE COMPLETE, UPDATE THIS